 On premise storage vs. cloud sotrage for footage

-When it comes to storage options, law enforcement agencies who are adopting the BWC program have a lot to consider.
-The agency may choose to internally store the data or to contract with a private company to use cloud-based storage.
+When it comes to storage options, law enforcement agencies have a lot to consider.
+The department may choose to internally store the data or to contract with a on-premise or cloud-based storage.

-Some internal approaches to storage can include (1) forming a team to manage the hardware and software needed to store digital data or (2) creating a system that involves copying the videos onto DVDs or CD-ROMs and storing them in a secure location.
+Some internal approaches to storage can include (1) forming a team to manage the hardware and software needed to store digital data or (2) creating a system that involves copying the videos onto other physical mediums (e.g. DVDs or flash drives if you're still using them) and storing them in a secure location.

 Storage for large amounts of data is costly, and the longer you store the data, the more expensive it is.
-In fact, data storage costs can reach $2 million annually for a police department.
+In fact, data storage systems alone cost $30,000 with additional fees for storage, totaling near $2 million dollars annually for a single midsized police department.

 - Data is saved in a secure location

 - More effective approach to access and backups (you need backups, and not the kind you could lose in a desk drawer)

 - Offload the burden of managing a storage location